CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 that define which fields to set.
 The boundary update is carried out with a call to *ice_restoring_halo* method in the file **ice_restoring.F90**.
-The exterior boundary data is set with the ``restore_data`` namelist option and the halo is always set to the boundary data, not restored, despite some of the naming conventions.
+The exterior boundary data is set with the ``restore_data`` namelist option and the halo is always explicitly set to the boundary data, not restored, despite some of the naming conventions.
 See :ref:`restoring` for more information about restoring data.

 To produce exact restarts with boundary restoring, set ``restart_ext`` = true in namelist